From Our Data Team: Kicking Off the New Jersey MIECHV Families Level of Service Evaluation

 What to Expect

 By working together, we aim to ensure that every family in New Jersey has access to culturally responsive, high-quality home visiting services.
-The MIECHV Families LOS Evaluation Project is more than an evaluation—it’s a commitment to building healthier future for children, families and communities statewide.
+The MIECHV Families LOS Evaluation Project is more than an evaluation—it’s a commitment to building healthier futures for children, families, and communities statewide.

 References: